d-rideout/MeleeWizard/README.md

 Run the tool however you launch Perl programs on your computer.
 For example, from the Linux command line:
 ```
+$ cd <MeleeWizard checkout directory>
-$ ./melee.pl coyotes fair2midlin
+$ ./mewcosq coyotes fair2midlin
 ```
-(melee.pl looks for your party files in `parties/` if you do not specify a full path to them.)
+(mewcosq looks for your party files in `parties/` if you do not specify a full path to them.)

-melee.pl records all input in a `log` file, along with the random number generator seed.
+mewcosq records all input in a `log` file, along with the random number generator seed.
 If you run with the `-l` option, e.g.
 ```
-$ ./melee.pl -l coyotes fair2midlin
+$ ./mewcosq -l coyotes fair2midlin
 ```
 it reads the seed and enters all commands from this file, so that you can restart the battle exactly where you left off.
 (Note that, before restarting, you can edit the `log` file -- it is a simple text file.)

-For the moment you can control the initiative method by setting the `$initiative` variable at the top of `melee.pl`.
+For the moment you can control the initiative method by setting the `$initiative` variable at the top of `mewcosq`.

 Please submit issue tickets if you encounter any problems or wish to suggest new features.